SethLaske/SethLaske.github.io/_projects/4-knights-nemesis.md

 </div>

 #### Spawn Mechanics
-In order to randomly spawn in enemies I created a spawner that could be edited to give each level a different spawn table of enemies and the liklihood each spawns.
+In order to randomly spawn in enemies I created a spawner that could be edited to give each level a different spawn table of enemies and the liklihood that each spawns.
 The total spawn rate and maximum number of enemies was also controlled.

 An NPC cat was also added as a little experiment for players.
 The cat is completely passive, randomly moving throughout the level it spawns in.
 Killing the cat gives the player a large amount of XP, however it also results in the level spawning more enemies faster.